GuyuanTang/BINP29_PopGen/Data/README.md

 python clean_data.py Eurasian_raw.xlsx test_Eurasian.xlsx
 ```
 #### 2. Script for the program
 The script could be found in the `clean_data.py` in the same directory.
+This program mainly reformatted some information in the raw data `Eurasian_raw.xlsx`:
+1) The missing values were represented as ".." in the raw data, and we corrected them into np.nan;
+2) Some individuals did not have information on longitude and latitude, we fulfilled the geography information using their location and country;
+3) The formats for some columns (e.g. mt_haplogroup, country, Y_haplogroup) were not the same, we curated them.
+#### 3. Output for the program
+The output for `clean_data.py` would be `test_Eurasian.xlsx` in `\Data` in the repository.
+It contains all the essential information for our tool `HaploMap.py` to execute.
+And the column names should be the same as `test_Eurasian.xlsx` for our tool to perform successfully.

+The essential information and the strict column names are as the following:
+"Locality",
+"Country",
+"Lat.",
+"Long.",
+"Y_haplogroup",
+"mt_haplogroup"